scrabbletank/farhome-rules/rulesdoc.md

 You may give the walls up to resistance 3, with a minimum of 1.
 Make a spellcasting roll adding 2 Terrible die per level of resistance, conjuring the fortifications on success.

-For every level above 5th you create an additional 5x5 area which must share a side with the existing fortifications.
+For every level cast above 5th you create an additional 5x5 area which must share a side with the existing fortifications.

 ___
 #### Open Warren